SAP-samples/teched2023-AD161/exercises/Ex5/README.md

 From the toolbar, click **Add Entity** and click **Entity1**.
 The **Select Projection Type** dialog box opens.
 Select the **A_BusinessPartner** entity, clear the **Enable draft editing** checkbox, and click **OK**.
+The Customers entity appears in the CDS Graphical Modeler.

 1. Rename the the **A_BusinessPartner** to **Customers**.
 2. Click icon **Show Details**, and select **Projection** tab.
 3. Uncheck **all properties**, and select the following properties: